Tavi – The Kingdom of Tonga's Legendary Ascetic

 The school year ended in Niuatoputapu and I followed Tavi to Tongatapu on the next boat.
 By this time I had grown comfortable enough in Tonga to want to extend my two-year contract with the Peace Corps for a third year.
 In 1977 I taught school in the capital city of Nuku’alofa and at least initially saw very little of Tavi.
 He spent only a few weeks in Nuku’alofa and then I heard he had gone to the University of Auckland in New Zealand to visit two anthropologists he had met in Niuatoputapu, Garth Rogers and Wendy Pond.
 Nevertheless he was back in Tonga by March—the time when New Zealand and even the southern islands of Tonga were getting too cold for him.
 He headed straight from Nuku’alofa for the warmer climate of Tafahi.

 In August of that year I had a chance to return to Niuatoputapu and Tafahi to record some of the oral history of those islands for a university in Tonga.
-Two days after my arrival in Niua I found myself on Tafahi living with Tavi's friend Paulo Faka'osi, who, at twenty-five, was a year younger than I was.
+Two days after my arrival in Niua I found myself on Tafahi living with Tavi’s friend Paulo Faka’osi, who, at twenty-five, was a year younger than I was.
 Paulo had become friends with Tavi when Paulo was sixteen and Tavi had just come to Tafahi.
 The Queen of Tonga, Mata’aho, had asked Tavi for a favor—would he send her some of the creeper called fue that grew on the cliffs of Tafahi.
 Tavi asked the young men of the island for help.
 Was there, he asked, anyone willing to scramble down the cliff side and collect the fue.
 Only one person volunteered, Paulo.
-After that they had became good friends and for a while they had lived together on Tavi's beach.
-After that Tavi helped Paulo find work overseas.
-Returning to Tonga, Paulo married ‘Eleni and became a father, all before his 20th birthday.
-Now, even with his family to take care of, Paulo was happy to bring Tavi food on Wednesdays and to feed him food cooked in an earth oven on Sundays.
-Their arrangement had worked out well: Tavi had helped Paulo build his concrete block house and Tavi had helped Tafahi build the primary school.
+After that they had became good friends and for a while they had lived together on Tavi’s beach.

 Suddenly we burst through the dense undergrowth onto the beach and there was Tavi under the coconut trees perched stark naked on a rock husking a coconut.
-He was happy but not surprised to see us.
-“The first thing I want to do,” he began addressing me, “is to thank you for sending me the newspaper articles about the earthquake in Tongatapu earlier this year.
-I found them very reassuring.”

-hut on Tafahi
+Tavi's hut on Tafahi beach

+I had sent him news of the earthquake and a picture of the church he had built in Ha’ate’iho.
 The bell tower had fallen down.
 Tavi went on, “I knew that something like that might happen so I built it so that the bell would fall away from the church, which it did.”

-On Sunday afternoon I met Tavi at Paulo's house; we talked about my work and gossiped about Tafahi life.
-I discovered that even though Tavi professed to have no interest in the village and claimed that he only went to the hot dusty village because he had to wash his hair, he knew by name most of the people in the village had a story or two about many of them.
+On Sunday afternoon I met Tavi at Paulo’s house; we talked about my work and gossiped about Tafahi life.
+I discovered that even though Tavi professed to have no interest in the village and claimed that he only went to the hot dusty village because he had to wash his hair, he knew by name most of the people in the village and had a story or two about many of them.

 On Wednesday it took Paulo less than an hour to build me a small coconut leaf shelter on the beach.
 He went home before noon.

 That afternoon I helped Tavi string up a piece of wire that would thereafter function as his radio’s antenna.
 After that we both read our books, and promptly went to sleep when it got dark, about seven in the evening.
-(Tavi couldn't be bothered to have a lantern.)
+Tavi couldn’t be bothered to have a lantern.

 “Last night,” he began as if I had just asked him a very serious question, “I was able to hear the eight o’clock news very clearly.
 It brought a little excitement into the night.
 I fell asleep shortly thereafter and woke up only once to put on another layer of tapa cloth.
 On the whole it was a very pleasant sleep.”